 The writer of Proverbs warns us against the folly of keeping a common purse with immoral people.
 This proverb can be applied to how we think about our government’s provision of various goods and services ranging from education to housing to healthcare.
 Indeed, it is as if we’ve cast our lot into the common purse thinking that we will have more than we would have had by simply handling our own affairs.
 The problem with thinking this way is that the government does not have any resources to provide any of these things.
-Simply collecting resources from people to then use them to provide the services does not add anything.
+Simply collecting resources from people to then provide the services does not add anything.
 In fact, much is lost as the resources are siphoned off in Washington by those who are politically well-connected.
-Even when the intent is the opposite, a common consequence is often oppressing the poor.

 Proverbs suggests that these schemes are foolish because they disregard the warning of Scripture.
-One reason it is foolish is because people are sinful.
-Sinful people are motivated to contribute as little as possible to the pool while taking as much as possible from it.
-Another reason relates to the individual seeking to live morally by paying for his own goods and services.
-This person will seek to pay as little as possible in taxes in order to be a good steward of his resources.
+The reason that it is foolish is that sinful people are motivated to contribute as little as possible to the pool while taking as much as possible from it.
+In fact, even the individual seeking to live morally by paying for his own goods and services will seek to pay as little as possible in taxes in order to be a good steward of his resources.
 Thus, once we’ve made redistribution political it is certain that those who are most politically connected and often the most corrupt will be the chief beneficiaries.